zunique90/alx-system_engineering-devops/0x00-shell_basics/README.md

 The sixth script displays current directory contents, in long format, with user and group ID's displayed numerically, and hidden files
-The sevent script creates a new directory in the tmp directory The eight script moves a file from /tmp/ to /tmp/my_first_directory
+The sevent script creates a new directory in the tmp directory The eight script moves a file from /tmp/ to /tmp/my_first_directory The ninth script deletes the file moved in the eight script